rosamariamello/rosamariamello/README.md

 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me email me rosamariamello@gmail.com
 - 😄 Pronouns: she/ela
-- ⚡ Facts about me: I'm AuDHD, have gonne to college twice and traveled more than
+- ⚡ Facts about me: I'm AuDHD, I have two degrees, Archival Science and Visual Arts.
+I have traveled more than
 -  24,000 km on a bike, visiting many places in South America :)

 <!---